intentkit/IntentKit/README.md

 Documentation
 -------------
+Documentation can be viewed online on [CocoaDocs](http://cocoadocs.org/docsets/MWOpenInKit/).

-Exhaustive documentation (generated using [appledoc](https://github.com/tomaz/appledoc)) can be found in the `docs` directory by running `script/generate-docs.sh` from the root directory.
-Or viewed on [CocoaDocs](http://cocoadocs.org/docsets/MWOpenInKit/)
+Alternatively, documentation can be found in the `docs` directory by running `script/generate-docs.sh` from the root directory.
+If you do this, be aware that the documentation will be generated from your current copy of the code, which might differ from the most recent tagged version on CocoaPods.

 Example Project